House Republicans release more than 700 pages of internal IRS documents from whistleblowers in Hunter Biden probe | KRDO

 By Annie Grayer, Marshall Cohen and Hannah Rabinowitz, CNN

-Washington (CNN) — Documents released Wednesday by House Republicans shed new light on how two Internal Revenue Service agents who investigated Hunter Biden felt like they hit roadblocks whenever President Joe Biden’s name came up in the criminal probe.
+Washington (CNN) — Documents released Wednesday by House Republicans shed new light on how two IRS agents who investigated Hunter Biden felt like they hit roadblocks whenever President Joe Biden’s name came up in the criminal probe.

 However, some of the documents also show that senior Justice Department prosecutors believed there were legitimate reasons for investigators to steer away from the elder Biden.
 And there is no indication that the DOJ officials were acting at the request of senior leadership.